juferafo/UDE-redshift/README.md

 IamRoles: arn:aws:iam::273305144712:role/dwhRole
 ```

-Please wait for the deployment of the Redshift cluster before running any other script.
+Please wait until the status of the cluster appears as `Available` in the Redshift web-UI before moving to the next section.

 #### Creation of the DW tables